Learning from change

 - The Sustainable Farming Incentive pilot is in its early stages.
 Over 2,000 farmers submitted expressions of interest earlier in 2021, and have been invited to apply to take part.

-- You must submit your Sustainable Farming Incentive pilot application by midnight on 1 September 2021.
+- You must submit your Sustainable Farming Incentive pilot application by 30 September 2021.
 Click here to find out more.

 England Woodland Creation Offer